AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## 6. Installing LaTeX and GraphViz

-This step requires section 1 to be finished successfully.
+When the RAP3-user generates documentation, RAP3 will call on pdflatex, neato and dot.
+For this purpose we must install LaTeX and GraphViz.
+This can be done on a fresh server, so this step only requires section 1 to be finished successfully.

 As RAP3 lets the user generate documentation, Ampersand needs the command `pdflatex` .
 For that purpose I installed: